madhavaramu/uSurvey/docs/groups.md

 <b>Precondition</b>: No dependency, can be created independently.

 ###Create a Survey:
-A new survey can be created and defined here, one has to provide Name, Description, survey type (Sampled or Census) and sample size of the survey and options like  preferred listing, Groups are selected.
+A new survey can be created and defined here, one has to provide Name, Description, survey type (Sampled or Census) and sample size of the survey and options like ‘Preferred Listing’ or ‘Listing Form’ and Groups are selected.
+Preferred Listing: Is an option to choose, already conducted existing survey Listings in this New survey, which will integrate total survey Listing questions along with the data/results.

+Listing Form: This will enable only if in the field ‘Preferred Listing’, option “None, Create New” is selected, and contains list of all Newly created Listings, which doesn’t participated in any survey.

 <b>Purpose</b>: to conduct a survey.